oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 In addition to the default scanning, anti-malware policies can be configured.
 These policies allow for the customisation of a response if malware is detected and the restriction of attachment file types.

-Anti-malware Design Decisions for all agencies and implementation types.
+Anti-malware Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Configure Anti-malware Policy | Configured | Configuring the anti-malware policy to allow for the customisation of a response if malware is detected and the restriction of attachment file types.

-Anti-malware Policy Configuration applicable to all agencies and implementation types.
+Anti-malware Policy Configuration applicable to all organisations and implementation types.

 Configuration | Value | Description
 --- | --- | ---